Bad Company (1972 film): Plot

-The following morning, Big Joe (David Huddleston) and his thugs, led by Hobbs (Geoffrey Lewis), come upon the boys while they are still asleep.
+The following morning, Big Joe and his thugs, led by Hobbs, come upon the boys while they are still asleep.
 During the robbery, Jake aims his gun at Big Joe, but doesn't have the nerve to fire.
 Flat broke, the gang tries unsuccessfully to mount a string of robberies, which results in Arthur running away with a stagecoach (which he was supposed to be robbing) and Boog being shot and killed while running with a pie stolen from a window sill.

 The gang finally disintegrates for good when the Logan brothers rob Jake and Drew, taking his brother's watch and the horses.
 Left with only a mule, Jake and Drew wander aimlessly.
 Eventually, they come across the Logan brothers' corpses hanging from a tree.
 Big Joe's gang has killed them, and as Jake and Drew bury their bodies, Hobbs leads the thugs to attack them, despite Big Joe's warning that they would bungle the job.
 Sure enough, Jake and Drew manage to kill all four thugs, and as Drew leans over Hobbs to retrieve his watch, he reveals a hole in his boot.
 Jake sees a $10 bill through the hole and realizes that Drew had lied about robbing the hardware store.
 He pistol-whips Drew again and takes the money.

 When Drew awakens, he wanders alone, swearing that he'll kill Jake if he ever sees him again.
 Seeing smoke on the horizon, he investigates, only to find that it was the result of a burning barn, set afire during a raid by Big Joe.
 Before he is hanged for taking part in the raid, one of Joe's men confirms to Drew that Jake has joined up with the gang.
 Drew joins the posse in order to get his revenge on Jake.

 The posse captures Big Joe's gang, and as Drew guards Jake, he realizes how guilty he is by lying about his money.
 Jake offers to split $1,000 that the gang has buried.
 Drew helps him escape during the night, but after a few days of riding, he realizes that there is no buried money.
 Jake assumes that Drew will kill him, but Drew swears instead to stick with Jake until he has repaid every cent that he owes Drew.

 In the final scene, as they approach a town, Jake asks Drew, "So how'd that Jane Eyre turn out in the end?"
 Drew replies, "Fine.
 Just fine."
 The two boys walk into the Wells Fargo and rob it.